Beach Renourishment Project

 It is very important to note that both a wide beach and a healthy vegetated dune system are our first line of defense against storms and their accompanying tidal surges.
 The protection provided by the dunes is not limited to just the beach area.
 It is even more critical to infrastructure and homes further west, especially in the Intracoastal Basin, situated some 10 feet lower than the coastal ridge.

-Delray Beach has completed two beach renourishment projects, and we are now back to a wide beach backing up to a vegetated dune system.
+Delray Beach has completed two previous renourishment projects.
 The first project was completed in March 2013 as part of a planned 10-year cycle of maintaining a wide public beach area.
 This project was approved before Superstorm Sandy and subsequent storms severely washed away most of our sandy beach and damaged some sections of our healthy dune system.
 The project location and length, which was determined before those storms hit, targeted the area from just north of Atlantic Avenue to about 700 feet south of Linton Blvd.

 Sandy also caused damage to the beach further north that was not originally covered by the scheduled renourishment area.
 The city requested additional federal funding under the emergency program established to repair damage from Sandy along the whole eastern seaboard.
 Funding was approved for Delray Beach, Boca Raton, and Ocean Ridge as a larger project to reduce overall costs through shared savings.
 This second project was somewhat delayed due to windy conditions in November and December of 2013 and was finally completed in April 2014.